TL;DR

 Sample output

-A useful “stop pretending” line: “Stop pretending we are competitive on enterprise SSO — Competitor B ships SAML, SCIM, audit logs, and SOC 2; we ship OAuth and a single ‘enterprise’ page screenshot.
-Either invest 1 quarter to close the gap or remove SSO from our enterprise pitch deck and reposition mid-market only.”
+A useful “stop pretending” line: “Stop pretending we are competitive on enterprise SSO.
+Competitor B ships SAML, SCIM, audit logs, and SOC 2; we ship OAuth and a single ‘enterprise’ page screenshot.
+Either invest one quarter to close the gap or remove SSO from our enterprise pitch deck and reposition mid-market only.”

-A useful honest narrative: “Across 15 features and the buyer importance weighting, we genuinely win on 2: time-to-first-value (our onboarding clears in under 3 minutes vs competitor B’s 27, A’s 12) and pricing transparency.
-We are tied with the field on 8 (these are table stakes).
-We are losing on 5 — 3 of which we are currently marketing as wins.
+A useful honest narrative: “Across 15 features and the buyer-importance weighting, we genuinely win on 2: time-to-first-value (our onboarding clears in under 3 minutes vs Competitor B’s 27, A’s 12) and pricing transparency.
+We tie the field on 8 (table stakes).
+We lose on 5, three of which we currently market as wins.
 The product gap on enterprise SSO is the biggest contributor to lost deals over the last 90 days; closing it is a bigger lever than any ‘differentiator’ we could add this quarter.”

 How to refine